Columbia Basin Trust Arts and Culture Grant Programs

 How long until I know the outcome of my application?

-Adjudication results will be mailed or emailed to applicants within 16 weeks of their program deadline.
-Your project may begin anytime on or after June 1 of the funding year; however, applicants assume the financial risk of beginning their project before being notified of their funding results.
-CKCA assumes no risk or responsibility of any impacts on your project due to the timing of receipt of adjudication results.
+Adjudication results will be mailed or emailed to you within 16 weeks of your program deadline.
+Your project may begin on or after June 1 of the funding year; however, you assume the financial risk of beginning your project before being notified of the funding results.
+CKCA assumes no risk or responsibility of any impacts on your project due to the timing of adjudication results.

 How are applications assessed?